lorin/alloy-consistency/README.md

 language](http://alloytools.org/), which is also based on sets, relations, and first order logic.

-Note: PoEC is written as a book in PDF format.
-It is free to download.
+Note that this file is written in Alloy Markdow format, so you can load it directly into [Alloy 5.0](https://github.com/AlloyTools/org.alloytools.alloy/releases).

 # Using Alloy to model relations